 Financial Regulatory Matters

-As the regulatory environment has become more onerous and complex, Mr. Astarita began encouraging, and assisting, brokers and financial professionals to become independent financial advisors, either through agreements with some of the nation’s top independent brokerage firms, or through the creation of registered investment advisors or private investment partnerships.
+As the regulatory environment has become more onerous and complex, Mr. Astarita began encouraging, and assisting, advisors and financial professionals to become independent financial advisors, either through agreements with some of the nation’s top independent brokerage firms, or through the creation of registered investment advisors or private investment partnerships.
 These alternate vehicles can vastly improve the business operations and overhead of a smaller financial firm, while at the same time maintaining the quality of research, customer service and investor protection of a large broker-dealer.

 Regulatory Enforcement Matters